Mariners designate outfielder Leonys Martin for assignment, recall first baseman Daniel Vogelbach

 Vogelbach, 24, was hitting .309 (17-for-55) with three doubles, two home runs, 14 RBI and an .882 on-base plus slugging in 16 games with Class AAA Tacoma.
 Over his last 10 games, he’s hitting .351 (13-for- 37) with two doubles, two home runs and 12 RBI.

 With Danny Valencia hitting a smooth .145 with a .443 OPS, the Mariners had to do something at first base.
 They will go back to their original plan of using two first basemen.
+That plan was scrapped when Vogelbach struggled in spring training at the plate and in the field, forcing the Mariners to make a move.

+“I just went through a little slump,” he said.
+“I was missing pitches that I shouldn’t have missed and when I was having good at-bats and getting the pitches I earned in that at-bat, I was missing them.
+When you miss pitches and get down in the count against the best pitchers in the world, it makes it really difficult on yourself.”

 Heston will serve as a long reliever for the time being, but could go back to Class AAA Tacoma when Steve Cishek comes off the disabled list.